sasho2k/discord-word-of-the-day/README.md

 #### Internal.py
 > Internal works to check the settings file that is required for the bot.
 >
 > If there are any errors with the settings file, such as missing or unformatted values, we need to inform our user and quit running.
+The same is true if the file is missing.
 >
-> Specifically, we check the file for ['time'], ['channels'], and ['token'] values.
+> We check the file specifically for the ['time'], ['channels'], and ['token'] values.
 >
+> We can then return the values in our [client file](#client.py) and setup an instance with the settings.

 #### Client.py
+> Client holds all the functions and classes that help the bot work at a server level without crashing on errors.
 >
+> Specifically, client will hold the MyClient class.
+The class is initialized after a run through [internal](#internal.py) and has its variables set to the settings.
+> These variables would be `today_date`, `desired_time`, `daily_sent`, and `desired_channel`.
+>
+> `Today_date` is set automatically when the bot is ran, there is no setting this variable.
+> The same will go for `daily_sent`, and this is because these two variables work to help the bot know when to send off a daily message.
+>
+> On the ready of the bot, we can launch our two tasks *check_date* and *grab_daily_word*
 #### Job.py
 >